dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 your name, email address, submited assignments, grades, and last access to the BBlearn site.

 ## What You Agree to by taking our biostatistics course
-We consider that the legal bases for using your personal information as set out in this Privacy Notice are as follows:
+We consider that the legal basis for using your personal information as set out in this Privacy Notice are as follows:

-Our use of your personal information is necessary to perform our obligations with you as a student of the biostatistics course, MIIM-517.
+* Our use of your personal information is necessary to perform our obligations with you as a student of the biostatistics course, MIIM-517.
 Examples of obligations include grading, reading student comments on problem sets where help is needed, checking student work, evaluating where many students are having difficulty and using that information to improve the course.

-If we rely on our (or another party’s) legitimate interests for using your personal information, we will undertake a balancing test to ensure that our (or the other party’s) legitimate interests are not outweighed by your interests or fundamental rights and freedoms which require protection of the personal information.

-If you withdraw your consent, this will impact the ability for us to provide some of our Services to you.

-What Information We Collect We gather the following types of information about users through the
+## What Information We Collect
+We gather the following types of information about students using scripts which access data on BBlearn:
-Site:

-Information relating to your use of our Site.
+1. **Information relating to your use of our Site**.
 When users come to our Site, we may track, collect, and aggregate information indicating, among other things, which pages of our Site were visited, the order in which they were visited, when they were visited, and which hyperlinks were clicked.
 We also collect information from the URLs from which you linked to our Site.
 Collecting such information may